geocomPP/sdvwR/chapter.md

 appearance of a historic map.
 An alternative approach could be to use a satellite image as a base map.
 It is possible to use the readPNG function to import NASA's "Blue Marble" image for this purpose.
-Given that the route information is the same projection as the image - latitude and longitude (WGS84) - it is very straightforward to set the image extent to span -180 to 180 degrees and -90 to 90 degrees and have it align with the shipping data.
+Given that the route information is the same projection as the image it is very straightforward to set the image extent to span -180 to 180 degrees and -90 to 90 degrees and have it align with the shipping data.
 Producing the plot is accomplished using the code below.
 This offers a good example of where functionality designed without spatial data in mind can be harnessed for the purposes of producing interesting maps.
 Once you have produced the plot, alter the code to recolour the shipping routes to make them appear more clearly against the blue marble background.

 ~~~~ {.r}
 earth <- readPNG("figure/earth_raster.png")